mia-platform/documentation/docs/runtime_suite/crud-service.md

 ##### STATE values

-- **PUBLIC**: the item is visible without specifing the value of ```_st``` in the querystring
+- **PUBLIC**: the document is visible without specifing the value of ```_st``` in the querystring
-- **DRAFT**: the item is in draft status, to retrieve the item you need to specify in the querystring the parameter ```_st=DRAFT```
+- **DRAFT**: the document is in draft status, to retrieve the document you need to specify in the querystring the parameter ```_st=DRAFT```
-- **TRASH**: the item is *soft deleted*; you can still query this item specifying in the querystring  ```_st=TRASH```.
+- **TRASH**: the document is *soft deleted*; you can still query this document specifying in the querystring  ```_st=TRASH```.
 The Mia-Platform Headless CMS will visualize this element in the Trash section and it's possible to recover it.
-- **DELETED**: the item is *deleted*; you can still query this item specifying in the querystring  ```_st=DELETED```.
+- **DELETED**: the document is *deleted*; you can still query this document specifying in the querystring  ```_st=DELETED```.
 The Mia-Platform Headless CMS  not visualize this element and it is possible to recover it only programmatically.

-By default, when a new itam in CRUD is added via POST, the item status is DRAFT.
+By default, when a new itam in CRUD is added via POST, the document status is DRAFT.
 It's possible to change this behaviour in the endpoint section of the CRUD changing the default beahviour to PUBLIC.

-It is possible to enable *hard delete* function to delete permanentely an item from the CMS.
+It is possible to enable *hard delete* function to delete permanentely an document from the CMS.

 ##### State Transitions